 Wait!
-Don’t turn away just yet.
-I know what you’re thinking - and it probably wouldn’t be wise to print it here.
+Don’t turn the page just yet.
+I know what you’re thinking — and it probably wouldn’t be wise to print it here.

 It’s fair to say Chinese tractors, in general, have the reputation that Korean ones had not too long ago, and Japanese ones well before that.

 One that makes for much hilarity when you see a low-hour machine for sale, or a suspected sucker shaking hands on a deal at Farm World.

 If the media coverage and odd court decision are true, at least some segments of this broadly generalised category are worthy of lashings of ridicule and disdain.

 I’d have thought most of them can easily be picked out at the field days — the ones where the spray paint has not quite all gone where it should, and the panels just seem to be that bit too far out of alignment.
 The plastic looks and smells like it’ll melt if the sun stays out too long.

 It seems that not everyone got the memo though, or money really does talk; as you still see them getting purchased, out in paddocks, and then advertised for sale or sympathy.

 I’ve never driven a good Chinese tractor, but then again I’ve never driven a bad one either.

 I’d really like to flog the guts out of one just to see what it can do.
 Here’s why: As you may be aware, this column has a soft spot for tough, basic spec machines that get the job done without making you a coffee and giving you a massage.

 The ones where the levers are still connected to things; tractors that you can walk up to, have a look under the bonnet, and actually see what’s going on.